Hope you like to eat jellyfish, because they’re taking over the oceans

 It’s a culinary challenge, says Clausen, given that jellies are only comprised of 1% organic material, so boiling them would disintegrate them.
 The key is to “reverse cook” by draining the gelatinous tissue—the jelly’s jelly—of water.
 That’s done by steeping the substance in alcohol to toughen it up.
 What results is a milky-white chip with a salty, seaweed-like flavor and a “unique crisp.”

 Clausen admits the jelly chips would appeal to a niche market, and his team hasn’t yet mass-produced the item.
 It’s a labor-intensive process for a snack that has very low nutritional value.
 It’s 30% protein, but whether that protein is digestible is unknown.
 But a mere 36 calories per 100 grams of dried, salted jellyfish make it a hit with dieters.
+For Clausen, it’s a step toward addressing a longer-term gastronomic challenge of rethinking the meaning of food in the age of climate change, and of convincing people that diets may soon have to adapt.

 The future jellyfish product market